amanrathore48/smart-room-digital-twin/README.md

 This frontend application connects to a separate backend service that handles sensor data and WebSocket communication.
 The backend repository must be set up separately to enable real-time data functionality.

-For the backend code, please refer to the [Smart Room Backend Repository](https://github.com/amanrathore48/smart-room-backend).
+For the backend code, please refer to the [Smart Room Digital Twin Repository](https://github.com/amanrathore48/smart-room-digital-twin) and navigate to the backend folder.

 ## Setup Instructions